Lupin3000/IoT-Radar-Python-MicroPython-Mosquito/README.md

-# IoT Radar: Python - Micropython - Mosquito MQTT
+# IoT Radar: Python - MicroPython - Mosquito MQTT

 This repository contains a basic IoT MQTT solution to create a radar animation (_incl. distance and angle_).
 The publisher script is written in MicroPython and subscriber script is written in Python.